ajantis/riak-scala-client/README.md

   If-Modified-Since and If-Unmodified-Since for LastModified)
 - Node Status

 The initial focus is on supporting the Riak HTTP API.
-Protobuf support might be added later but it has a low priority at the moment.
+Protobuf support is experimental.

 The riak-scala-client has been tested against [Riak] versions 1.2.x and 1.3.x.